d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 they remain so flexible that their ability to generalize to unseen data likely needs significantly more refined learning-theoretic generalization guarantees.

-In the original paper proposing batch normalization, :cite:`Ioffe.Szegedy.2015`, in addition to introducing a powerful and useful tool, offered an explanation for why it works: by reducing *internal covariate shift*.
+In the original paper proposing batch normalization :cite:`Ioffe.Szegedy.2015`, in addition to introducing a powerful and useful tool, offered an explanation for why it works: by reducing *internal covariate shift*.
 Presumably by *internal covariate shift* the authors